adobe/aepsdk-target-ios/README.md

 ## About this project

-`AEPTarget` helps test, personalize, and optimize mobile app experiences based on user behavior and mobile context.
+The `AEPTarget` helps test, personalize, and optimize mobile app experiences based on user behavior and mobile context.
 You can deliver interactions that engage and convert through iterative testing and rules-based and AI-powered personalization.

 ## Requirements
 - Xcode 11.0 (or newer)